vemines/fakerjs/README.md

 - [Faker.js Doc](https://fakerjs.dev/) - The library used for generating fake data.
 - [Faker.js Github](https://github.com/faker-js/faker) - The library used for generating fake data.

-- Created by VeMines with love ❤️
+- Created by VeMines with love ❤️.
+If you like this project please star ⭐ it